mcwoodle/shell-directory-management/README.md

 printf "\n. $SCRIPT_DIRECTORY/quick-directory-aliases.sh\n" >> $RC_FILE
 . $RC_FILE
 ```

-> Change the RC_FILE to match your preferred shell's rc file, or any other file that you source when a new shell/terminal is created.

 > The default name for the command is "d".
 Edit the `quick-directory-aliases.sh` script and change the function name `d()` to a name of your choosing.